vuejs/docs/src/guide/essentials/application.md

 The content of the app's root component will be rendered inside the container element.
 The container element itself is not considered part of the app.

 The `.mount()` method should always be called after all app configurations and asset registrations are done.
-Also note that its return value, unlike the asset registration methods, is the root component instance instead of the app instance.
+Also note that its return value, unlike the asset registration methods, is the root component instance instead of the application instance.

 ### In-DOM Root Component Template